openvinotoolkit/nncf/nncf/experimental/torch/sparsify_activations/ActivationSparsity.md

     }
     ```

 - `ignored_scope`: Optional.
-It defines the nodes in the model graph that should be ignored by this algorithm.
+If specified, it should be an instance of `nncf.IgnoredScope` class that defines the nodes in the model graph to be ignored by this algorithm.
 Note that unsupported layer types are already filtered out internally, so there is no need to mention them in `ignored_scope`.
-The algorithm currently only supports Linear layer.
+The algorithm currently only supports Linear layers.

 #### Evaluation results